Tax Free Savings

 Does a withdrawal impact the amount I can contribute later?

-If you contributed $5,500 to a TFSA and subsequently withdrew $2,500 that year, the amount you could contribute to the TFSA beginning in the next year would be $8,000 ($5,500 for that year plus the $2,500 that was withdrawn in the prior year).
+If you contributed $5,500 to a TFSA and subsequently withdrew $2,500 that year, the amount you could contribute to the TFSA beginning in the next year would be the annual contribution limit amount plus $2,500 for the withdrawl.
 It is important to note that amounts withdrawn cannot be re-deposited until the following year.

 Do I have to have a certain level of income to contribute to a TFSA?